Designer Breed Icon

 Life Span

 Miniature Golden Mountain Doodles tend to have playful, cheerful, and friendly personalities.
 As long as they are trained and well-socialized, they tend to have a gentle, patient disposition and get along well with children, other dogs, and other pets.
 They even tend to be open and friendly with strangers.
+This is a fact about Golden Retrievers that tends to carry over to Mini Golden Mountain Doodles, too.

 Mini Golden Mountain Doodles tend to be highly intelligent and eager to please.
-Although they can get bored easily and have a lot of energy, they pick up on things quickly and tend to be a good fit for owners of all experience levels.
+This is also a fact about Mini Goldendoodles.
+Although Miniature Golden Mountain Doodles can get bored easily and have a lot of energy, they pick up on things quickly and tend to be a good fit for owners of all experience levels.
+Even if you don’t necessarily need them, there are plenty of other benefits of puppy training classes.
+So, they tend to be a good idea, if only for the extra bonding and socialization opportunities.

 In addition to coat care, you will also need to take care of your Mini Golden Mountain Doodle’s nails, ears, and teeth.
 The dog groomer may be able to help you handle some of it, but you will still need to do some maintenance at home between visits.

-Cutting nails twice a month keeps them from growing too long.
+Cutting nails once or twice a month keeps them from growing too long.
 If your dog’s nails grow more slowly, you may be able to get away with nail trims only once a month.
 Weekly ear checks with careful cleanings as needed can help prevent ear infections.

 Mini Golden Mountain Doodles are energetic little dogs.
 Although they will have bursts of higher energy at times, they tend to sit in a more moderate range.
 Daily walks plus some playtime and other activities are usually enough for this dog.